Plaque: 30 Clifton, YO30 6AE

 As Lord Mayor she was ex-officio member of almost all council committees and her attendance record was remarkable.
 She remained chair of the Housing Committee and chaired all its monthly meetings in the year.
 She attended all meetings of the Health Committee and almost all of the Education Committee.
 She remained on the council for 10 years after the war, an extremely difficult time with acute demand for housing.
 In 1945 it was estimated by the Housing Committee that at least 4,000 new houses were required in York including 2,000 for slum clearance.
 In 1945 Labour took control of the council and a year later Edna was no longer Chair of the Housing Committee which she had run for so many years but, in 1949, the Conservatives took back control and Edna was reinstated as Chair of Housing with her old friend, J. B. Morrell, as Lord Mayor.
 It was not an easy time to be Chair of Housing with vociferous, angry protests from council house tenants in 1954 and Edna having to be escorted through the crowd by the Chief Constable.
 Her service to local government ended but, in September 1955, she was awarded the honorary freedom of the City of York, only the second woman to be honoured, the first being Mary, Princess Royal, in 1952.

 Her years of retirement were spent in York where she died in a nursing home at the age of 93 in March 1970.
 Her ashes were scattered on her husband’s grave in the Quaker burial ground in York.
-A room in the West Offices Council building is named “The Crichton Room” and a street in York, Crichton Avenue, is named after her.
+A room in the West Offices Council building is named “The Crichton Room” after her.
+A street in York, Crichton Avenue, is named after her husband, David Crichton.